Farewell!

 💥 Go to our full programme here💥

-The Fingal Poetry Prize is sponsored by DHL.
+The 2022 Fingal Poetry Prize was sponsored by DHL.

-An Fiach Dubh, the Irish language poetry prize, is sponsored by Progressive Credit Union.
+An Fiach Dubh, the Irish language poetry prize, was sponsored by Progressive Credit Union.